techbelle/the-little-mongodb-book/en/mongodb.markdown

 	//profile anything that takes
 	//more than 1 second
 	db.setProfilingLevel(1, 1000);

+TODO mention sampling and that profiling isn't for production.
+You can also specify a third parameter to indicate a sampling threshold - by default all queries over slow ms will be profiled, equ

 ## Backups and Restore ##
 Within the MongoDB `bin` folder is a `mongodump` executable.
 Simply executing `mongodump` will connect to localhost and backup all of your databases to a `dump` subfolder.
 You can type `mongodump --help` to see additional options.
 Common options are `--db DBNAME` to back up a specific database and `--collection COLLECTIONNAME` to back up a specific collection.
 You can then use the `mongorestore` executable, located in the same `bin` folder, to restore a previously made backup.
 Again, the `--db` and `--collection` can be specified to restore a specific database and/or collection.  `mongodump` and `mongorestore` operate on BSON, which is MongoDB's native format.